Have you made up your mind to stream on twitch? And want to learn how to do a test stream on Twitch.

 Launch your game, and then come over to OBS and click on Start Streaming.

 Video on-screen capture will automatically detect the game and see if everything is working fine.

 How to Fix Bitrate and Twitch Test on OBS

 So if stream quality does not seem to be ok or fluctuating then you can try these 2 tips for improving bit rate.

 - Use LAN connection with high internet speed and low ping rate.

-- Match the bitrate of Twitch inspector with OBS output video bitrate.
+- Match the bitrate of the Twitch inspector with the OBS output video bitrate.
 You can do this by opening OBS settings > Output > Video Bitrate.

 Now to optimize Bitrate and bandwidth you can do some more tests by visiting the twitch test website.

 Open the Twitch test website and scroll down to download and Install the twitch test.